Use case: Justice system

 href="/platforms/orgo/workflow"

-title="Confidential channels"
+title="Confidential handling"

 title="Court notifications that don’t fail"